nikdanilov/whisper-obsidian-plugin/README.md

 # Speech-to-text in Obsidian using OpenAI Whisper

 Obsidian Whisper is a plugin that turns your speech into written notes.
-Just speak your mind, and let [Whisper](https://openai.com/research/whisper) from OpenAI do the rest!
+Just speak your mind, and let Whisper do the rest!

 ## Getting Started